anbox/anbox/docs/install.md

  $ snap remove anbox
 ```

-Once the snap is removed you have to remove the installed kernel modules as well:
+Once the snap is removed you may have to remove the legacy DKMS modules (if you
+installed them):

 ```
  $ sudo apt install ppa-purge